annakosovskaya/code_agent/README.md

 ### Metric: pass@1
 - Definition: share of tasks for which the first (and only) final solution produced by the agent passes the hidden tests.
 - Prompting setup: the agent receives `instruction`, `buggy_solution`, and ONLY `example_test`.
-Hidden `test` is withheld for scoring.
+The hidden `test` is withheld for scoring.
 Few‑shot examples (k) may be provided for in‑context learning but are excluded from the evaluation pool.
 - Procedure:
   1) Run the ReAct agent on each selected item (bounded by `--max-iterations`).
   2) Extract the corrected function from the agent’s “Final Answer” code fence; if missing, fall back to the last `Action Input.code` and strip any harness.